c-seeger/markdown2confluence/README.md

 # markdown2confluence

 is a markdown to [Confluence](https://www.atlassian.com/software/confluence) xhtml converter library using [mark](https://github.com/a8m/mark) library

+The implementation is just a markdown parser with some markdown comment syntax to add macro support.

 ## Supportet Features